 At just over 450 metres, Mount Amos isn’t really that high, but its inclination gets rather steep & challenging.
 You’ll have to scramble your way up (and down again!) over huge granite boulders to reach the top of this peak in The Hazards mountain range.
 Once you’ve braved the hardcore scrambling bit, you’ll be rewarded with awe-inspiring views over Wineglass Bay and the Freycinet Peninsula on the east coast of Tasmania.

-I already used these expressions for a long time, but this is the first time a Wilderness Coffee and a Natural High are actually simultaneously featured in one picture.
-At least a digital one.
+When I thought of a name for my blog, I came up with two typical expressions.
+I already used these phrases for a long time, but this is the first time a Wilderness Coffee and a Natural High are actually simultaneously featured in one picture.
 Having a Wilderness Coffee on this beautiful beach was pure bliss!